-The Haptik advantage
+The Haptik Advantage

 Developing a multilingual chatbot has been a steep learning curve for our team.
-But the end result of our efforts and our platform-wide changes and upgrades has been a robust, efficient and scalable system for building vernacular language chatbots.
+But the end result of our efforts and our platform-wide changes and upgrades has been a robust, efficient, and scalable system for building vernacular language chatbots.

 At Haptik, we pride ourselves on our “Build Once, Deploy Anywhere” philosophy – our bots can be deployed across multiple platforms, allowing our partners to have an omnichannel presence.
 And now, owing to our multilingual capabilities, Haptik’s bots can be used to proactively engage customers not just across platforms, but also across languages!

 The Haptik advantage lies in the fact that we provide translation capabilities across our various bot attributes.
 On most other platforms, when you add a new language, you typically start with a blank slate and need to re-enter all the content in the desired language.
-Our platform, on the other hand, does all the heavy-lifting.
+Our platform, on the other hand, does all the heavy lifting.
 It swiftly delivers a basic bot with content already available in the target language.
 Thus, you essentially have a bot that is ready for testing on Day 1 – a great starting point for any team that substantially speeds up the development process.

 Moreover, we have now incorporated language across our entire product line.
-Our Chat SDK’s offer full language support as well.
+Our Chat SDKs offer full language support as well.
 So our multilingual chatbots can now be easily integrated with any partner’s systems.

 Moving forward, another area of interest is multilingual voice bots.
 As per Google, 30% of queries in India are voice-based, with voice queries in Hindi growing annually by 400%.
 We believe that while users would prefer text and tapping-enabled chats for longer and more complex conversations, voice bots could potentially be a better option when it comes to quicker conversations with shorter sentences.
 Needless to say, our team is currently hard at work building multilingual capabilities for our voice bots!

 As Conversational AI becomes increasingly more prevalent across the length and breadth of India, the need for companies to adopt multilingual chatbot solutions will only grow.
 At Haptik, it is our continuous endeavor to ensure that the majority of customer service conversations in the country take place on an interface developed by us.
-And our multilingual capabilities will enable us to take a huge step forward towards that goal!
+And our multilingual capabilities will enable us to take a huge step forward toward that goal!